High Street Baptist Church - Tring

 5 Ways to Wellbeing

 There are 5 ways to wellbeing that are proven to make a real difference to our mental health.
 They are promoted by the NHS as well as mental health organisations all over the world.
-The 5 ways to wellbeing – Be active, Connect, Keep learning, Give, Take notice – are small actions which when incorporated into your daily life can make you feel good, and feeling good is an important part of being healthy.
-Read more about the 5 ways to wellbeing by clicking on the icon.
+Be active, Connect, Keep learning, Give, Take notice – are small actions which when incorporated into your daily life can make you feel good, and feeling good is an important part of being healthy.

 Baptist Minister and psychotherapist Shaun Lambert led this webinar ‘Managing stress and anxiety’ on Wednesday 1 April at 1pm.
 During the talk he recommended the following resources:

 Introducing Christian Mindfulness by Richard H H Johnston